CLINICAL AND RESEARCH SUPERVISION

 Having a huge interest in research and knowledge, I love the opportunity to provide research supervision to help and guide students on their academic journey.

-The experience of being a woman is further explored in studies that investigate ambivalence towards becoming a mother and others that look at expectations about motherhood in various communities, while another explores the experience of solo motherhood.
+The human experience is further explored in studies that investigate ambivalence towards becoming a mother, while others that look at expectations about motherhood in various communities, while others explore the experience of solo motherhood and solo fatherhood respectively.

 Outside of the relational realm I also support students who explore the influence of social media, including how mental health disorders are understood on social media platforms like TikTok and the experience of cyberbullying.